What does APIQ® do for me?

 Who manages APIQ®?

-The administration and management of APIQ® is the responsability of APIQ® Management (APIQM), which operates within the APL Policy Division.
+The administration and management of APIQ® is the responsability of APIQ® Management (APIQM), which operates within the APL Research and Innovation Division.
 APIQM is guided by the certification and administrative policies that govern the program.
 Only APIQM can approve a farm's certification.